ilya16/graph-db/README.md

-# graph-db
+# Graph Database Engine
-Graph Database Engine
+This is a repository with implementation of Graph Database Engine on Python as the project in Advanced Databases course at Innopolis University.